 Earthquakes from the Nevada Seismological Laboratory (NSL) historical catalog are shown in Figure 4; however, only data recorded since 2000 (when digital network coverage was dramatically improved) are used to develop high-precision locations and short-period focal mechanisms.
-From January 2000 through December 2013, 6,047 upper-crustal earthquakes, ranging in magnitude between ML ~0.0 to ML 4.6, have been located in the study area; we focus on the earthquakes in the upper brittle crust and do not revisit the ~30 km depth 2003 volcanic swarm under north Lake Tahoe (Smith et al., 2004) or the similar 2011-12 Sierraville, CA swarm.
-The 6,047 earthquake locations were developed from a dense local network in the Lake Tahoe-Reno-Carson City area comprised of both single-channel analog short-period and 3-component digital broadband, short-period, and strong motion seismograph stations (smaller events are typically recorded on a subset of the seismic network; Figure 5).
+From January 2000 through December 2013, 6,047 upper-crustal earthquakes, ranging in magnitude between ML ~0.0 to ML 4.6, occurred in the study area; we focus on the earthquakes in the upper brittle crust and do not revisit the ~30 km depth 2003 volcanic swarm under north Lake Tahoe (Smith et al., 2004) or the similar 2011-12 Sierraville, CA swarm.
+The 6,047 earthquake locations were developed from a dense local network in the Lake Tahoe-Reno-Carson City area comprised of both single-channel analog short-period and 3-component digital broadband, short-period, and strong motion seismic stations (smaller events are typically recorded on a subset of the seismic network; Figure 5).
 For this study, 679 focal mechanisms were computed with an Antelope (network processing software) implementation of the USGS HASH routine.